snackstack/docs/docs/guides/displaying-notifications.md

 ```

 :::warning
-The above code would not be correct, since `snack.message` can also be a function that takes the current `Snack` as an argument.
+The above code would not work as is, since `snack.message` can also be a function that takes the current `Snack` as an argument.

 In order to make it work, we need to _resolve_ the actual message by invoking the method.